 We also recommend avoiding any hard chewing items such as real bones, antlers, hooves, rocks, nylabones, etc. which can contribute to breakage of teeth, infection, and the loss of teeth.

-Taking these dental disease prevention tips will lead to healthier happier mouth for your furry family member.
+Taking these dental disease prevention tips will lead to a healthier happier mouth for your furry family member.
 If you have any dental health concerns for your pet, please contact your veterinarian.